Alaska Hunting License: Cost, Requirements & How to Apply

 How much does a hunting license cost in Alaska?

-Do I need hunter education to hunt in Alaska?
+Do I need a guide to hunt in Alaska?

 Can non-residents hunt in Alaska?